Category Archives: Mods & Projects

 Ham Radio Display Relocation

-When I first bought my car, I chose to mount my Icom ID-5100A display down by the gearshift because I had become accustomed to having my smartphone mounted high on the dash.
-The display location certainly made for a good … Continue reading
+NOTE: I now have a dedicated ham radio website, KE4WMF.com.
+Click here to see more!
+When I first bought my car, I chose to mount my Icom ID-5100A display down by the gearshift because I had become accustomed to having … Continue reading

 D-Dock Smartphone Dock and Android Auto